aospapp/aosp/tools/acloud/README.md

 #### **reconnect**

-Reconnect will re-establish ssh tunnels for adb/vnc port forwarding for all remote instance created by you.
+Reconnect will re-establish ssh tunnels for adb/webrtc/vnc port forwarding for all remote instance created by you.
 It will then look for any devices missing in `adb devices` and reconnect them to adb.
-Lastly it will restart vnc for all devices that don't already have vnc started for them.
+Lastly it will restart webrtc/vnc for all devices that don't already have webrtc/vnc started for them.

 Cheatsheet: